 Attire should be appropriate for the volunteer assignment, comfortable, and should reflect positively on The Pantry.
 OPEN-TOED SHOES ARE STRICTLY PROHIBITED FOR REASONS OF SAFETY.

 Parking and Personal Property

-You may park in the parking lot behind the United Methodist Church, in limited-time spaces on Smith Avenue, or metered spaces on Main Street.
+You may park in the parking lot behind the United Methodist Church for volunteer activities OTHER THAN DISTRIBUTIONS.
+During Distributions, in order to minimize congestion, please park in the limited-time spaces on Smith Avenue, or metered spaces on Main Street.
+Please put a note on your dashboard indicating you are a Pantry Volunteer, and the Mount Kisco parking authority will not ticket you for an expired meter.
 Please do not bring valuables to the Pantry, as we are unable to secure them for you.
 The Pantry does not assume responsibility for loss or damage to a volunteer’s personal property resulting from theft, fire, automobile accidents, or any other condition, nor do we assume responsibility for theft of or from, or damage to, any vehicle while the volunteer is at The Pantry or performing volunteer activities for The Pantry.

 Volunteers Who Are Also Clients of the Pantry

 - Please pick up your food at the beginning of your volunteer shift and store it in your vehicle or out of the way.

 - Volunteers may not take extra food or have food that is not part of that day’s distribution.

 The Pantry follows the weather-related openings and closings of the Bedford Central School District.
 The Pantry is closed (1) if schools are closed; (2) on Tuesday, if there is an early dismissal; or (3) on Wednesday, if there is a delayed school opening.
 Please check the home page (www.mountkiscofoodpantry.org) for up-to-date information, or call the Pantry at 914-610-5187.